Ariana Grande Rocks A Green Bikini In Rare Instagram Post

 One of the later shots in the series captured Grande with her beau while the last post featured a seconds-long clip that showed her feet swaying.
 An earlier shot showed her rocking a mask and her signature cat-eye eyeliner.

-It comes as no surprise that the photo has accrued plenty of attention from Grande’s legion of fans.
-More than 1.4 million have double-tapped the photo while an additional 27,000 fans left compliments.
+It comes as no surprise that the post has accrued plenty of attention from Grande’s legion of fans.
+More than 1.4 million have double-tapped the update while an additional 27,000 fans left compliments.
 Several social media users thanked Grande for sharing the photos while a few more raved over her body.

 “BIKINI?
 OMG THIS IS NOT ARIANAA OMG, stunning girrrrrrrl,” one follower gushed alongside a series of flame emoji.